 CRIME DOESN'T PAY CRIME STOPPERS DOES

-If you have ANY information about this homicide or know who is responsible and want to remain anonymous, please call CRIME STOPPERS.
+If you have ANY information about this Break and Enter or you know who is responsible and want to remain ANONYMOUS, please call Crime Stoppers.

 Remember CRIME doesn't pay... but Crime Stoppers does